cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 If you think someone may have accessed your account contact your administrator.
 If you lose a device that can access Lucid contact your administrator and [sign yourself out of all sessions](https://www.bettercloud.com/monitor/the-academy/how-to-sign-out-of-slack-on-all-devices-at-once/).

 Use a [modern browser](https://whatbrowser.org) or the [iOS app](https://lucidchart.zendesk.com/hc/en-us/articles/207300176-iOS-10-Lucidchart-App-Quickview) to make sure you are using a secure (HTTPS) connection.

-Lucidchart and Lucidpress are reasonably secure and appropriate for much of the information at OFFICIAL, but some information at is not appropriate.
-Consider the type and sensitivity of the data you store with Lucid, and contact your IT security team for advice.

 ### Privacy